Building understanding of health system resilience in our Nepal learning site – a case study

 What did we do?

-We introduced participatory action research in Kapilvastu municipality of Lumbini province through an embedded ‘learning site’ approach.
+We introduced participatory action research in a municipality of Kapilvastu District in Lumbini Province through an embedded ‘learning site’ approach.
 Learning sites allow researchers, communities and managers to co-produce insights and knowledge about health systems and decision-making practices.
 The overall process of enquiry is emergent within a broad framework and with a commitment to joint ownership, co-production of knowledge and rebalancing of power dynamics.
 Researchers are embedded in the health system and through their research activities come to understand the daily routines and challenges faced by health managers.

 When we started the process, we encountered three core challenges: